-- Establishing enhanced investor entry regimes by helping countries adopt and implement non-discriminatory treatment of foreign and domestic investors, reducing sectoral restrictions and performance requirements, and streamlining investment procedures, among other interventions.
+- Establishing enhanced investor entry regimes by helping countries adopt and implement non-discriminatory treatment of foreign and domestic investors, reducing sectoral restrictions and performance requirements.

-- Promoting good practices in investment policy to foster linkages and spillover effects of FDI to local economies.
+Promoting good policies and practices in maximizing linkages and positive spillover effects of FDI for the local economy.

-- Implementing good practices to help clients create regional spaces for investment through regional integration processes that promote greater FDI flows within and into the region.
+Implementing good practices to help clients participate in wider regional markets for investment through regional integration processes that promote greater FDI flows within and into a region.